 2. Wait for people to get off the train before you get on

-This seems obvious, but you would be surprised about the number of people who treat a tube door like a two-way street.
+This seems obvious when it comes to London tube tips, but you would be surprised about the number of people who treat a tube door like a two-way street.

 It’s a one-way street, and this means you need to let everyone rush out before you rush on.